Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and Accountability: Preliminaries and Building Blocks

-\begin{itemize}[leftmargin=*] \item \textit{\textbf{5G Network Core:}} This entity serves as the central management of the cellular network, responsible for service delivery, session management, policy control, data handling, and security enforcement while integrating multiple network functions.
-One of the crucial components of the network core is the Access and Mobility Management Function ($\amf$), which is most relevant to our work. \looseness-1 \item \textit{\textbf{User Equipment ($\ue$):}} Located at the network edge, a $\ue$ refers to a cellular device (e.g., smartphone or IoT) subscribed to the network.
-Each $\ue$ is registered and equipped with a Universal Subscriber Identity Module (USIM) issued by the network authorities.
-It uses a unique identifier for communication, connection establishment, and access to network services. \item \textit{\textbf{Radio Access Network (RAN):}} This network, comprising $\bs$s (gNB) and $\ue$s, manages radio transmissions, traffic, data exchange, and user service requests.
+The 5G network consists of three main entities~\cite{fourati2021comprehensive}: \begin{itemize}[leftmargin=*] \item \textit{\textbf{5G Network Core:}} This entity serves as the central management of the cellular network, responsible for service delivery, session management, policy control, data handling, and security enforcement while integrating multiple network functions.
+One of the crucial components of the network core is the Access and Mobility Management Function (AMF), which is most relevant to our work. \item \textit{\textbf{User Equipment (UE):}} Located at the network edge, a UE refers to a cellular device (e.g., smartphone or IoT) subscribed to the network.
+Each UE is registered and equipped with a Universal Subscriber Identity Module (USIM) issued by the network authorities.
+It uses a unique identifier for communication, connection establishment, and access to network services. \item \textit{\textbf{Radio Access Network (RAN):}} This network, comprising BSs (gNB) and UEs, manages radio transmissions, traffic, data exchange, and user service requests.
 Our work focuses on this component, where bootstrapping and system information messages are periodically broadcast.
 As these messages are neither encrypted nor signed, they are susceptible to adversarial manipulation.
-The $\ue$ initiates service requests procedures based on the content of these broadcasts and the type of service required. \end{itemize}
+The UE initiates service requests procedures based on the content of these broadcasts and the type of service required. \end{itemize}